Table of Contents

 Benefits and Disadvantages of DCA

-Every strategy has its pros and cons, of course.
+Of course, every strategy has its pros and cons to consider.
 Here are some of the advantages and disadvantages of DCA.

 Dollar Cost Averaging Benefits

-DCA forces you to stay the course, regardless of volatility.
-It keeps you from trying to “time the market.”
-By investing the same amount of money every month, you will buy more shares when the market is down and fewer shares when the market is up.
+One main benefit of DCA is that it requires you to stay the course, regardless of volatility.
+It keeps you from trying to time the market and trying to figure out how to know when to buy a stock.
+By investing the same amount of money every month, you will buy more shares if the market is down and fewer shares if the market is up.
 You’re not investing with your emotions, which can lead to impulsive choices.

 DCA allows you to “set it and forget it.”
-Investing the same dollar amount every month is a straightforward strategy, and technology makes it easy to automate.
-You don’t have to keep your eye on different investments or even market volatility.
+Investing the same dollar amount every month is a straightforward strategy, and technology makes it easy to practice DCA as well as other types of automated investing.
+Though it’s always wise to review the performance of investments at regular intervals, with DCA, you don’t have to always keep your eye on different investments or even market volatility.
 Just stick to the plan.

 Dollar Cost Averaging Disadvantages

-When you use any kind of “set it and forget it” strategy, you run the risk of missing out on certain market opportunities — and red flags.
-Although the upside of dollar cost averaging is its consistency, the potential downside is that you may be less aware if there are new opportunities or the need to avoid losses.
+When you use any kind of “set it and forget it” strategy, you run the risk of missing out on certain market opportunities.
+You can also miss out on any red flags.
+Although the upside of dollar cost averaging is its consistency, the potential downside is that you may be less aware if there are new opportunities — or the need to avoid losses.

-Last, dollar cost averaging doesn’t solve the problem of rebalancing — another strategy that’s designed to mitigate volatility.
+Last, dollar cost averaging doesn’t solve the problem of rebalancing a portfolio — which any investors might consider doing regularly to ensure their portfolio aligns with their risk tolerance.

 When to Use Dollar Cost Averaging